guinslym/CPLS-sop/content/posts/question_to_ask.md

   - Clarify the expected duration of the work to plan accordingly.
 * **How many parking spots need to be painted?**
   - Determine the scope of the job in terms of the number of parking spots.
+* **How many line painting machines will be there?**
+  - Determine the number of parking lot line machine.
 * **Is there any stencil to paint?**
   - Confirm if there are any specific stencils or special markings required.
 * **When will I get paid?**